oracle/docker-images/OracleDataIntegrator/README.md

         $ cd OracleJDK/java-8
         $ sh build.sh

-**NOTE:** The files to build JDK image can be found under [docker/OracleJDK](https://github.com/oracle/docker-images/tree/master/OracleJDK)
+**NOTE:** The files to build JDK image can be found under [docker/OracleJDK](https://github.com/oracle/docker-images/tree/master/OracleJDK) or image can be pulled from OCR or DockerStore

 ### Building Docker Image for ODI